akobr/mono.me/docs/Monorepo/features.md

 ## Minor features

-- possibility to use full project names or build namespaces based on the folder structure
+- possibility to use full project name or build namespaces based on the folder structure
 - specify custom configuration per each workstead or project
   - custom scripts, suppress namespace, etc.